SEllersgaard/SEllersgaard.github.io/_pages/about.md

 ## important disclaimer

-Everything displayed on this website, including the blog, is my own private work.
+Everything displayed on this website, including the blog, is my own private work produced outside of company time.
-Nothing whatsoever overlaps with the work I do professionally.
 No IP will ever be disseminated here.
 Obviously nothing on this site constitutes trading advice.
 I do not accept any liability for trading losses you may incur.